yukonmakesgames/blankit/README.md

 <img src="addons/blankit/branding/blankit_color_white_horizontal_logo.png" width="512" alt="Blankit logo">

-> ⚠️ WARNING ⚠️
->
-> Blankit is still in active development, and has not been tested in a production environment!
+> ⚠️ Blankit is still in active development, and has not been tested in a production environment!

 Wrap your Godot game project in a cozy Blankit!